 That means that that the value of the wine in an average £4.95 bottle is about 30 pence!
 Or less.
-But by £14.95 it’s increased to £6.50.
-Above that, such linearity starts to slowly break down as luxury and rarity factors increase demand and start to drive higher prices for the lucky few that can command a premium.
-What is clear from the maths is that the quality of the actual wine in the bottle increases rapidly with just a few pounds more spent.
+But by £14.95 the wine value increases to £6.50.
+Above that, such linear increases start to break down.
+Luxury and rarity start to drive higher prices instead.
+The maths show that the quality of the wine increases rapidly by spending just a few pounds more.

 The sweetest spot for us to benefit most in quality terms is therefore in the £6 – £15 price range.
-If you pay £3 more on a bottle of wine by spending £9 rather than £6, that’s a 50% increase in price.
+Example: if you spend £9 rather than £6, that’s a 50% increase in price.
 However, in return for that extra fiver, you’ll get a 195% growth in wine value.
 Again, all things being equal, that should give you a far superior wine.
 Hence, you will taste the difference with a trade-up!

 Try a trade up and let me know your experiences!

 The original article from 2016 was updated after the Spring Budget in March 2020 and republished